Jennifer Marlowe: Fictional character biography

 Jennifer is a beautiful blonde parody of blonde bombshell actresses such as Marilyn Monroe and Jayne Mansfield.
 However, in an inversion of the "dumb blonde" stereotype, Jennifer is wise, sophisticated, intelligent, and well-spoken.
 She became the receptionist at WKRP after moving to Cincinnati, succeeding Joyce Armor (Rosemary Forsyth), who is introduced in a later episode.

 Jennifer comes from the fictional town of Rock Throw, West Virginia.
-She rarely talks about her family or childhood, but some details about her background did emerge over the course of the show.
+She rarely talks about her family or childhood, but some details about her background emerge over the course of the show.
 She comes from a large and apparently poor family.
-She was once "engaged" to her old elementary school sweetheart T.J.
-Watson (played as an adult by Hoyt Axton), but they never became a serious couple.
+She was once "engaged" to her old elementary school sweetheart T. J. Watson (played as an adult by Hoyt Axton).
 She has been on her own since the age of seventeen when she left West Virginia to move to Cincinnati.
-She largely left her rural roots behind taking on the persona of an urbane modern woman, but her rural Appalachian upbringing does occasionally show through.
+She largely left her rural roots behind, taking on the persona of an urbane modern woman, but her rural Appalachian upbringing occasionally shows.
 For example, when speaking to her mother on the phone, she slips out of her adopted Standard American English accent and reverts into her native Appalachian accent.
-Although not overtly religious, on at least one occasion (Episode 35: God Talks to Johnny) she shows a remarkable ability to recite chapter and verse of the Bible from memory.
-Although she now eschews her poor upbringing she shows no sign of shame in it and once became offended when Mrs. Carlson mistakenly referred to her hometown as "Rock Pile".
+Although not overtly religious, on at least one occasion (episode 35: "God Talks to Johnny") she shows a remarkable ability to recite chapter and verse of the Bible from memory.
+Although she eschews her poor upbringing she shows no sign of shame in it and once became offended when Mrs. Carlson mistakenly referred to her hometown as "Rock Pile".